tekknolagi/tekknolagi.github.com/_drafts/2020-10-06-compiling-a-lisp-8.md

 backpatch forward jumps explicitly.
 If you prefer to port `Label` to C, be my guest.
 I found it very finicky[^1].

+Also, instead of `bind`, I opted for a more explicit `backpatch`.
+This makes it clearer what is happening, I think.

 This explicit backpatch approach requires manually tracking the offsets (like `alternate_pos` and `end_pos`) inside the jump instructions.
 We'll need those offsets to backpatch them later.
 This means functions like `Emit_jcc` and